apache/maven/maven-core-it/README.txt

         dependency.
 Inherited scope should not apply in the case of system-scoped dependencies, no matter where they are.

-it0086: Verify that a class in a plugin's dependencies can be loaded by both
+it0086: Verify that a plugin dependency class can be loaded from both the plugin classloader and the
-        <plugin>.getClass().getClassLoader() and Thread.currentThread().getContextClassLoader().
+        context classloader available to the plugin.

-it0087: Verify that a class in the project-level dependencies for a plugin can be loaded by both
+it0087: Verify that a project-level plugin dependency class can be loaded from both the plugin classloader
-        <plugin>.getClass().getClassLoader() and Thread.currentThread().getContextClassLoader().
+        and the context classloader available to the plugin.

+it0088: Test path translation

+it0089: Test that Checkstyle PackageNamesLoader.loadModuleFactory(..) method will complete as-is with
+        the context classloader available to the plugin.
 -------------------------------------------------------------------------------

 - generated sources